kenning/env_setup/ubuntu/ubuntu-fresh.md

 cd ..
 rm -rf fonts

+# To use a bold font in the terminal, actually have to go to gnome tweaks and find
+# 'monospace text' (use search bar) and change it to a bold font.
+Do not override
+# it in terminal bc terminal forces a non-bold font!
+# I have been using source code pro.

 # Close and reopen 'terminal' application
-# In 'terminal' preferences pick the font u want. i have been using source code pro.
-# Still in preferences, go to color theme, uhh basically pick solarized light and then
+# In preferences, go to color theme, uhh basically pick solarized light and then
 # make a couple more changes -- default color background to orange, default color text
 # to a dark grey